-The Company's derivatives, IRLCs, MSRs, mortgage and non-mortgage loans held for sale, and available for sale and trading investment securities are measured at fair value on a recurring basis.
+The Company's derivatives, IRLCs, MSRs, mortgage and non-mortgage loans held for sale and trading investment securities are measured at fair value on a recurring basis.
 Additionally, other assets may be required to be measured at fair value in the consolidated financial statements on a nonrecurring basis.
 For further details of the Company's transactions refer to Note 2, Fair Value Measurements.